vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
 > 1. "We know what we are, but know not what we may be." - William Shakespeare
 > 1. "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
-> 1. "If you want to achieve greatness, stop asking for permission."
 > 1. "The harder you work for something, the greater you’ll feel when you achieve it."
 > 1. "Don’t be pushed around by the fears in your mind.
 Be led by the dreams in your heart." - Roy T. Bennett
 > 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt